Do you need to short sell your home?

-What is a short sale?
-A short sale occurs when the value of a home is less than the amount of the outstanding loans.
-This could be attributed to many reasons, but most commonly is a result of a rapidly declining real estate market.
+Not sure what a short sale is?
+A short sale occurs when you owe more than what the house is worth .
+This may be caused by many factors, but commonly is a result of a rapidly declining real estate market.

-Next, calculate your closing costs.
-My experience has taught me to take into account fees such as title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at closing.
+Next, don't forget about your closing costs.
+My work in this area means I know to account for fees such as title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs upon closing.

-Finally, call your lender and let them know of the situation.
+Finally, call your lender and tell them of your situation.
 They may even have a specific department that deals with short sales.
 Ask about their exact process.
-Some lenders will be more willing to work with you than others.
-They may be able to lessen the amount owed or make other arrangements.
-Your lender will have to approve the final sale.
+Some lenders will be more inclined to work with you than others.
+They may be able to lessen how much you owe or make other arrangements.
+Your lender will have to give consent for the final sale.